 PA

 Pa marks a location in which something happens or is located.
-It’s equivalent to English “at” or “on”.
+It can be translated in different ways into English.
+For example:

 There is one jar in the house.